Walking on Capri for the leisure and serious walker

 Go straight ahead here and just keep going until you arrive at the Arco Naturale (there are occassional signs from the crossroads onwards).

 If you want to take the coastal path route back to Capri (allow 75min) you will notice steep steps going down to your right just before you arrive at Arco Naturale.
 This is the start of the coastal path, the route is obvious.

 The initial descent is steep and lengthy but on well constructed concrete steps.
 After the descent the path roller coasts with no steep ascents or descents along the cliff side until you reach Capri Town.

-There are official walking routes, paths and maps in existence whose information should be available at the tourist offices, but perhaps its another thing if you walk out from the tourist office with any worthwhile reference material.
+There are official walking routes, paths and maps which should be available at the tourist offices, but perhaps it's another thing if you walk out from the tourist office with any worthwhile reference material.

 Giovanni Visetti - Hiker & Map Maker

 Giovanni Visetti produces all the walking maps that the official walking maps available over on the Sorrento peninsular are based on.